States with the biggest Native American populations

 Native Americans in Oklahoma are descendants of tribes forced to move from the east in the early 1800s, including the Five Civilized Tribes (the Cherokee, Choctaw, Chickasaw, Creek, and Seminole).
 In July 2020, the U.S. Supreme Court ruled that more than 3 million acres, about half of Oklahoma, is Native American reservation land, including Tulsa, its second-largest city.
 This settled the question of whether the reservation remained in existence after Oklahoma became a state, and while the ruling won’t affect land ownership, it may have implications for jurisdictions and prosecutions.

 - Proportion of state's population: 0.8% (#20 highest among all states)

 Under federal relocation efforts that began in the 1950s, thousands of Native Americans left reservations to look for opportunities in Los Angeles and San Francisco.
 In 1969, activists occupied a decommissioned federal prison on Alcatraz Island for nearly two years, claiming it as American Indian land.
 Tribes started holding bingo games in the late ’70s to generate revenue, leading to a dispute and ultimately a Supreme Court ruling that states didn’t have the authority to regulate gaming on Indian lands—effectively greenlighting casino development on Native American land.

 - Proportion of state's population: 4.6% (#7 highest among all states)

 The Navajo Nation extends into Utah, Arizona, and New Mexico, covering more than 27,000 square miles.
-The coronavirus has devastated the Navajo community, where more than 40% of residents live in poverty and 30% don’t have running water needed to help fight the spread of infection.
+The coronavirus has devastated the Navajo community, with more than 40% of residents living in poverty and 30% not having running water needed to help fight the spread of infection.
 Many tribal members have underlying health conditions and live in large, multigenerational homes where the virus can spread easily.